 - Hacks: In December 2022, one or more industrious hackers finessed an exploit in the Ankr DeFi protocol, minting 6 quadrillion aBNBc tokens.
 These tokens then made their way onto PancakeSwap and ApeSwap, draining liquidity pools and decimating the price of aBNBc.
 Ankr has detailed a plan to help those affected.

-Where to Buy Crypto
+Where To Buy Crypto

-Most people start their crypto journey on a centralized exchange like Uphold or Coinbase, which are similar to stock brokers in many ways.
-It's also possible to purchase crypto using an ATM.
+Most people start their crypto journey on a centralized exchange like Binance or Coinbase, which are similar to stock brokers in many ways.
+It’s also possible to purchase crypto using an ATM.
 You also have the option to trade on decentralized exchanges, which don’t have a traditional management structure.

 Most centralized exchanges are designed to be user-friendly on-ramps for purchases made with fiat.
 Typically, they’re subject to local regulatory requirements such as know-your-customer (KYC) and anti-money-laundering (AML) measures.
 Expect to provide proof of identity before you can start trading.